Skip to content

 }

-• trace.group_key currently only supports trace_id
+• trace.group_key can currently only be trace_id

 • trace.data_ttl defaults to 5m when empty

-• pipelines support condition and probabilistic
+• pipelines supports condition and probabilistic

 • condition uses action=keep/drop